The Government of Canada has dedicated a page for up-to-date information regarding COVID-19. Please click the link below for more information.

 Canada's Chief Public Health Officer of Canada is in close contact with provincial and territorial Chief Medical Officers of Health to ensure that any cases of COVID-19 occurring in Canada continue to be rapidly identified and managed in order to protect the health of Canadians.

 Canada's National Microbiology Laboratory is performing diagnostic testing for the virus that causes COVID-19.
 The laboratory is working in close collaboration with provincial and territorial public health laboratories, which are now able to test for COVID-19.
-This summary of people tested in Canada is updated once a day.

-For more information, visit Canada's response page.
+For more information, visit the daily epidemiology update.